 In 1995-96 Jordan played all 82.
 Like Durant, Jordan’s team was loaded with Scottie Pippen and Dennis Rodman.
 He had offense and defensive help.
 Jordan shot 49.5%, down from his career numbers of 50%+.
 He made 42.7% of his threes which was a career high and the only year he scratched the 40% club.
 He tied a career high in offensive rebounding and had the third best rebounding numbers he ever posted.
 His assists and steals were average for Jordan, not at the elite level he was known for.
 He averaged 30.4 points- and this boggles the mind- that is just the 6th highest point total of his career.
 His offensive rating was an ungodly 124 and his defensive rating is the same as Durant’s this year.
 Jordan still had a 33% usage rate, which eclipses what Durant is doing on a team with so many offensive weapons.
 Michael Jordan won the MVP that year and a NBA title.

-The other great scorer in the past two decades, Kobe Bryant, in year 10 (2005-06) played 80 games.
+The other great scorer of the past two decades, Kobe Bryant, in year 10 (2005-06) played 80 games.
 His 45% on makes was a shade off his career high of 46.9% when he won his third title at the age of 23.
 He had a decent three ball at 34.7%, his third highest mark.
 He did have a career high in free throw shooting and he went to the line almost nine times a game.
 He had a career high as well in steals on route to 35.4 points per game, the most points in his career.
 But unlike Durant and Jordan, he didn’t have much on his team besides Lamar Odom.
 Smush Parker was the point guard.
 Kwame Brown was the center.
 His defensive rating was worse than Durant and Jordan, 105, and his offensive rating was worse too.
-HIs usage rate was a staggering 38.7% and he wasn’t in the playoffs long, one and done.
+His usage rate was a staggering 38.7% and he wasn’t in the playoffs long, one and done.

 In every category, Durant is having a better year in his 10th season than Kobe but then again Durant has much more talent to work with than Bryant.
 Durant is playing with three All-Stars.
 Bryant had zero All-Stars to feed the ball to.